YananZhao0630/YananZhao0630.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website!
 You can find many details about me, such as my research experiences and cv.
-If you have some questions or want to contact me, you can send me an e-mail(YANAN002@e.ntu.edu.sg).
+If you have some questions or want to contact me, you can send me an e-mail (YANAN002@e.ntu.edu.sg).

 About Me
 ======
-Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
-The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
-You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
-Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over -- just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).
+I received the B.E. degree in communication engineering and the M.E. degree in information and communication engineering from the Harbin Institute of Technology, China, in 2018 and 2020, respectively.
+After graduation, I have been a remote research assistant conducted by [Prof. Vishal Monga](http://signal.ee.psu.edu/faculty.html) on interpretable deep learning with strong interests and foundation in mathematics.
+My current research interests include signal and image processing, interpretable machine learning and applications.
+Currently, I am pusuring PhD degree at Nanyang Technology University, supervised by [Prof. Tay Wee Peng](https://www3.ntu.edu.sg/home/wptay/TayWeePeng.html) on the signal processing and machine learning.
+I feel very lucky that I have many opportunities to explore my interested areas.

 Getting started
 ======